LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * API `Key`: Application Programming Interface Key
     * This key will be obtained by you from the Apple Developer website to enable your GitHub account to interface with Apple to create your app
 * `Actions`: a custom application for the GitHub Actions platform that performs a complex but frequently repeated task
-    * With Loop 3, actions to `Verify Secrets`, `Add Identifiers`, `Create Certificates`, and `Build Loop` are provided to enable users to build the Loop app from a browser on any computer
+    * With Loop 3, actions to `Verify Secrets`, <code>Add Identifiers</code>, `Create Certificates`, and `Build Loop` are provided to enable users to build the Loop app from a browser on any computer
     * The GitHub system is maintained by Microsoft Corporation and they do a good job of keeping it running - however, if there is a problem, it will be reported on [GitHub Status](https://www.githubstatus.com/).

 ## Save Your Information

-There is no summary box here - everyone needs to read this entire section!
+**There is no fast-forward icon - everyone needs to read this section!**

 !!! tip "Archive This Information"
     For many of the steps on this page, you will need to have access to usernames, email addresses, passwords, and in some cases, special parameters.